ashraful9194/Personalized-Wisdom-Architect/README.md

 ## 🤝 How to Contribute

 Contributions are welcome!
 If you have ideas for new features or improvements, please open an issue or submit a pull request.

+## 📄 License

+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.